Skip to the content

 The SWA has won the legal case against the use of 'Glen' in Germany.

-Scotch Whisky is registered as a GI in Laos
+Scotch Whisky secures GI protection in Cambodia

 31 May 2019